Duration of the project

-- The Institute of Physics, Tartu, Estonia, is responsible for preparing and performing the neutron scattering experiments (small-angle scattering) and for the construction of a setup for in-situ optical excitation of the samples.
-Finally, data analysis and the development of structural models will be carried out here.
+The group at the Institute of Physics, Tartu, Estonia, prepared and performed neutron scattering experiments (small angle scattering) and constructed a setup for in- situ optical excitation of the samples.
+Finally, data analysis and the development of structural models were carried out here.

-- The Humboldt Universität zu Berlin, Germany, will prepare and supply complexes of PSI with different electron donors and acceptors for biotechnological applications.
-In this regard, it is absolutely essential for the success of the SANS experiments that PSI will be isolated using fully deuterated (“invisible”) detergents for SANS with contrast variation, because matching of protonated detergent is inherently incomplete and may result in artifacts in structural models derived from SANS data.
+The group at the Humboldt Universität zu Berlin, Germany, prepared and supplied complexes of PSI with different electron donors and acceptors for biotechnological applications.
+PSI was isolated using fully deuterated (“invisible”) detergents for SANS with contrast variation, because matching of protonated detergent is inherently incomplete and may result in artifacts in structural models derived from SANS data.

-- The group at Technische Universität Berlin, Germany, will prepare samples of the orange carotenoid protein with different carotenoid content and complexes with fluorescence recovery protein using partial deuteration for SANS with contrast variation.
+The group at Technische Universität Berlin, Germany, prepared samples of the orange carotenoid protein with different carotenoid content and complexes with fluorescence recovery protein using partial deuteration for SANS with contrast variation.

-- The experiments will be carried out at MLZ Garching, Germany, using small-angle neutron scattering, in part with in-situ illumination, within the user service of the neutron scattering facility.
-One scientist of the Tartu group has to travel to Garching to carry out this experiment.
+The experiments were carried out at ILL Grenoble, France, using small angle neutron scattering, in part with in-situ illumination, within the user service of the neutron scattering facility.
+The experiments planned at MLZ Garching, Germany, could not be performed because of technical difficulties at this facility.

 Direct and indirect target group of the project